 A green cleaning program to clean and maintain the school has been implemented.
 The program provides for the procurement and proper use of environmentally preferable cleaning products in the school.
 The cleaning products used meet standards approved by the Department of Administrative Services and minimize potential harmful effects on human health and the environment.
-Parents may request ACES information pertaining to the green cleaning program and a written statement which includes the names and types of environmentally preferable cleaning products; and the school and where in the building they are applied; the schedule for applying the products; and the names of the school administrator or designee whom the parent/ guardian or student may contact for more information.
-For additional information, visit: https://www.aces.org/our-agency/publications/forms/green-cleaning-information
+Parents may request ACES information pertaining to the green cleaning program and a written statement which includes the names and types of environmentally preferable cleaning products used in the school and where in the building they are applied; the schedule for applying the products; and the names of the school administrator or designee whom the parent/guardian or student may contact for more information.
+For additional information, visit: www.aces.org/our-agency/publications/forms/green-cleaning-information-for-school-administrators-staff-and-parents